 - 3.1.4.1 Restoration and Reconciliation are key components of our Catholic beliefs and are an integral part of our approach to Progressive Discipline.
-Restoration and Reconciliation can and should occur during all stages of Progressive Discipline. - 3.1.4.1 Restoration and Reconciliation strategies may include, but are not limited to: - 3.1.4.1.1 holding team planning for future success; 3.1.4.1.2 providing re-entry meetings with student and parents/guardians; - 3.1.4.1.3 using restorative circle and/or conference; - 3.1.4.1.4 providing support for victim and offender.
+Restoration and Reconciliation can and should occur during all stages of Progressive Discipline. - 3.1.4.1 Restoration and Reconciliation strategies may include, but are not limited to: - 3.1.4.1.1 holding team planning for future success; - 3.1.4.1.2 providing re-entry meetings with student and parents/guardians; - 3.1.4.1.3 using restorative circle and/or conference; - 3.1.4.1.4 providing support for victim and offender. - 3.1.5 Understanding of Behaviours that are a Manifestation of Specific Diagnosed Medical or Neurological Developmental Disorders - 3.1.5.1 Some students with special education needs have medical/neurological/developmental disorders that can have manifestation behaviour(s) that is/are a direct result (manifestation) of a diagnosed and existing medical, neuropsychological, neurological, or developmental condition (i.e., a condition that is not learned and cannot be "unlearned").
+The specific manifestation behaviour may be identified in a professional assessment.
+Such behaviours may create safety concerns within the school environment.